How do I file a report?

 What do I get for the basic report?

 - Login to your account.

 - Check the kind of report you are filing.

 - Follow the prompts to fill in the information.

 - Do not forget to upload images.

-We are so happy that we are able to provide a service that no one else in the world provides via a nonprofit organization or even a social media platform.
-The very basic report has many advantages.
-When you finish your report the following may be available, but will be tailored specifically to the report filed.
+We are so happy that we can provide a service that no one else in the world provides via a nonprofit organization or even a social media platform.
+The fundamental report has many advantages.
+When you finish your report, the following may be available but tailored specifically to the report filed.

 - a webpage that is indexed in Google and other search engines

 - a flyer made by our website